asiloisad/pulsar-pdf-viewer/README.md

 PDF viewer for Atom.
 It is a wrapper around Mozilla's PDF.js library including its viewer application, adapted for the Atom environment.

-PDF files can be opened from the Atom user interface, e.g. from the project tree view, or programmatically through `atom.workspace.open(URI)`.
+PDF files can be opened from the Atom user interface, e.g. from the project tree view, or programmatically through `atom.workspace.open(uri)`.
 The package watches for file changes and reloads the PDF if necessary.
 Viewer panes are persistent across Atom runs.
-The `uri` consist of path to file and optional [parameters](https://github.com/mozilla/pdf.js/wiki/Viewer-options).
+The `uri` consist of filepath and optional [parameters](https://github.com/mozilla/pdf.js/wiki/Viewer-options).

 ## Installation